 If you compare Tumblr with the first two featured blog services, you will notice that this is a relatively new blog provider.
 This is especially evident in the way the platform is used, which is very different from WordPress and Blogger.
 Even the name is curious as it seems to suggest confusion and disarray, coming from the verb 'to tumble'.
 Via Tumblr, it’s possible to create a blog and write your own posts, as well as making it easy to share posts from other people’s blogs.
 This so-called 'reblogging' is an important aspect of the platform and one of the main reasons why Tumblr has a large and active community.
 In order for this 'reblogging' to be legally safe, every post is automatically made available for free usage.
 This prevents any possible infringement of the copyright law.
 Tumblr promotes the culture of sharing, which was the basic idea of the internet.
 Other legal aspects regarding blog creation and running blogs can be found later in this article.

 How to start a blog independently

 Readers wanting to start a blog from scratch, for professional purposes, and without restrictions should consider starting a self-hosted blog.
 Aside from the obvious choice of a personal domain name, independent bloggers also have control over all design aspects of the blog.
-Every option can be customised and personalised, but this comes at a price (albeit a fairly manageable one).
-The cost of hosting a website (domain included) is now quite affordable and starts at just a few dollars a month.
+Every option can be customised and personalised but this comes at a price (albeit a fairly manageable one).
+The cost of hosting a website (domain included) is now quite affordable and starts at just a few pounds a month.
 The real cost comes with the technical implementation and maintenance of creating a blog.
 There is an alternative, middle-ground option here: managed blog hosting.
 In this scenario, the blogger concentrates entirely on the blog content, while the host provider takes care of the technical side.

 Pros and cons of hosting a blog independently: